ItsJonQ/formit/README.md

 ```

 A cool feature of Formit is that it'll automatically generate unique IDs and associate the `<label>` (if generated) with the field.

+## 📒 Notes

+Tests and additional docs coming soon!

+## ❤️  Thanks

+A big thanks to [developit](https://github.com/developit) for his amazing tools and for being a source of inspiration.